 Skip to Content

-17 Signs of Conditional Love: Watch out for these Red Flags
+17 Signs of Conditional Love: Watch out for these Red Flags!

 How do you know if someone’s love for you is conditional?
 Most people know what “conditional love” refers to, and no one wants to experience it.
 But few people really recognize the signs of conditional love.
 (I didn’t.)

 Seeing conditional love for what it is takes a lot of insight and soul-searching, and bringing it into the light can change the scope of a relationship forever.
-Whether it is a relationship with a spouse, a friend, or your parents, conditional love can be painful.
-So read on for 9 signs of conditional love in any relationship, and an additional 8 signs your parents’ love is conditional.
+Whether it is with romantic relationships, parent-child relationships, or friendships, conditional love can be painful, especially if you thought it was a healthy relationship or true love.

 Sad woman knows the signs of conditional love